aofalcao/msqsar/README.md

 38245886        A       OCCOCCn1ccc2ncnc(Nc3ccc(Oc4cccc(C(F)(F)F)c4)c(Cl)c3)c21
 ```

-The final molecules might be saved on a .SAR file using the `-out` option
+The final molecules might be saved on a .SAR file using the `-out` control parameter

 The same procedure could be processed in parallel using the `-parallel` option in the `-nprocs` control parameter.
 This will create some data partitions of the database, but the procedure will be much faster